MarcBob/SmartRecyclerViewAdapter/README.md

 with removeItemRange and removeItem you can remove items from the list

 #Installation
-Just import the module SmartRecyclerViewAdapter into your project for now.
+Just import the module bobzien.com.smartrecyclerviewadapter.bobzien.com.smartrecyclerviewadapter.SmartRecyclerViewAdapter into your project for now.

 #SampleApp
 Check out the code in the directory app.
 Here you see some basic examples of how to use the SmartRecyclerView.